sixman9/vcproj2cmake/README.txt

-however I'm currently in the process of setting packaging up locally, thus hopefully this will eventually result in a nicely generic, easily usable (and optionally overridable!) mechanism which provides a nice Bundle-like packaging functionality on all platforms.
+however I'm currently in the process of setting packaging up locally, thus hopefully this will eventually result in a nicely generic, easily usable (and optionally overridable!) mechanism which provides a nice Bundle-like packaging functionality on all platforms (Mac _and_ Linux, and Windows etc.).

 Whenever something needs a better explanation, just tell me and I'll try to improve it.
 Dito if you think that some mechanism is poorly implemented (we're still at Alpha stage!).

+Despite being at Alpha stage, the converter is now more than usable enough to successfully build a very large project consisting of several dozen sub projects.

 Happy hacking,